What Do You Know About the Native Sheep Breeds in the Netherlands?

 A breed standard was made up from what we read/heard/saw of how the original breed must have looked like.
 Photographs were not available, only a few drawings, so we had to go with books (one antique book actually) and hearsay from very old shepherds.
 We started slowly with a wide breeding base.
 There weren't very many sheep of the old type left and we had to be careful with a too close inbreeding because that would have made things even worse.
 Each year a selection was made to rule out the bad ones and keep the good (or as good as they got at that time) ones for breeding and we have been doing this for the last 30 years.

-I'm breeding these sheep for 30 years now, have served 9 years on the board, I keep the pedigree book since 2000 (lots of work) and I'm a sheep inpector for a long time, something in the order of 20 years I think.
+I'm breeding these sheep for 30 years now, have served 9 years on the board, I keep the International acknowledged pedigree book since 2000.

 The Drenthe Heath Sheep are multicolored.
-This means that each ewe and each ram have all colors in their genes and it just depends which color genes from mom and dad will merge.
+This means that each ewe and each ram have all colors in their genes and what colors will merge into the offspring is always a surprise.
 Some colors are dominant (Fox color), others are not (Black and White).
-Furthermore there's a great varierity in some colors, especially in the Blue Fox and the Badgerface colors, they range from very pale to very dark.
+Furthermore there's a great variety in some colors, especially in the Blue Fox and the Badger face colors, they range from very pale to very dark.

 Below I'll show you a few photos with an embedded small photo of how the adult ewe/ram looked when she/he was born and I'll show you photos with ewes with their offspring.